-I am the Digital Archivist for Digital Curation Services at the University of Virginia.
+I am an archivist and librarian specializing in digital libraries and technology.
+I worked most recently as Digital Archivist at the University of Virginia.
 I have also worked on Joyner Library Digital Collections at East Carolina University, and have been involved with several digital library and digital humanities projects such as the University of Maryland Digital Collections, the Thomas MacGreevy Archive.

 I'm very excited to post something from my other "job" (meaning that I spend far too much of my free time on it): the Charlottesville Derby Dames.
 A year-long website revamp is now completed!
 Compare this screenshot of the site back in 2012 to the brand-new site.
 I led the redesign project and I am really proud of how dynamic and useful the new site is compared to the old one.

 Slides from a presentation to the University of Virginia library on creating a digital archive related to the resignation and reinstatement of UVa president Teresa A. Sullivan are online at slideshare.

 UVA Today has a brief press release about some of the work we've been doing related to the Teresa Sullivan controversy here at the University.

 My slides from the Mid Atlantic Regional Archives Conference Spring Conference are now online: Born Digital @ UVa.